anderwhite/GG469/README.md

-# GG 469 Wint 2022 - Project Outline
+# Brampton Natural Heritage System (NHS) Mapping

-Create a design for a Natural Heritage System (Greenlands System) for the City of Brampton, Ontario.
-Work primarly within the study area but consider adjacent areas and there effect on your design.
+**Project Description** - Our Team set out to re-design the Natural Heritage System (Greenland's System) for the City of Brampton, Ontario.
+Work primary within the study area but consider adjacent areas and there effect on your design.
+Our team worked with data from the year 1996, prior to the cities significant growth.
+The results are meant to show areas that could have potentially been naturalized had a more aggressive NHS been put in place at this time.
 Use, Forman, R.T.T.
 Some general principles of landscape and regional ecology.
-Landscape Ecol 10, 133–142 (1995) as a primary source to understand the basic tenants of a good natural heritage system design.
+We used Landscape Ecology 10, 133–142 (1995) as a primary source to understand the basic tenants of a good natural heritage system design.

 ## Project Breakdown (Process)